dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 HiRA framework
 ~~~~~~~~~~~~~~

 The Point-Stat tool has been enhanced to include the High Resolution Assessment (HiRA) verification logic (:ref:`Mittermaier, 2014 <Mittermaier-2014>`).
 HiRA is analogous to neighborhood verification but for point observations.
 The HiRA logic interprets the forecast values surrounding each point observation as an ensemble forecast.
-These ensemble values are processed in two ways.
-First, the ensemble continuous statistics (ECNT) and the ranked probability score (RPS) line types are computed directly from the ensemble values.
+These ensemble values are processed in three ways.
+First, the ensemble continuous statistics (ECNT), the observation rank statistics (ORANK) and the ranked probability score (RPS) line types are computed directly from the ensemble values.
 Second, for each categorical threshold specified, a fractional coverage value is computed as the ratio of the nearby forecast values that meet the threshold criteria.
 Point-Stat evaluates those fractional coverage values as if they were a probability forecast.
-When applying HiRA, users should enable the matched pair (MPR), probabilistic (PCT, PSTD, PJC, or PRC), continuous ensemble statistics (ECNT), or ranked probability score (RPS) line types in the **output_flag** dictionary.
+When applying HiRA, users should enable the matched pair (MPR), probabilistic (PCT, PSTD, PJC, or PRC), continuous ensemble statistics (ECNT), observation rank statistics (ORANK) or ranked probability score (RPS) line types in the **output_flag** dictionary.
 The number of probabilistic HiRA output lines is determined by the number of categorical forecast thresholds and HiRA neighborhood widths chosen.

 The HiRA framework provides a unique method for evaluating models in the neighborhood of point observations, allowing for some spatial and temporal uncertainty in the forecast and/or the observations.
 Additionally, the HiRA framework can be used to compare deterministic forecasts to ensemble forecasts.
 In MET, the neighborhood is a circle or square centered on the grid point closest to the observation location.
 An event is defined, then the proportion of points with events in the neighborhood is calculated.
 This proportion is treated as an ensemble probability, though it is likely to be uncalibrated.